yxlin/Rose/README.md

 # Rose
-A cross-platform tookit for ROad uSEr Trajectory Modelling
+A cross-platform toolkit for Road user trajectory analysis

-The toolkit automates the processing of the RNN converted traffic trajectories to capture a pair of individual interactions.
-The objective is to provide a unified interface for the user to advance from not just able to extract the interactions but also to acquire insights from individual interactions.
+The toolkit takes the trajectory output from an AI-enabled model and captures a pair of road user interactions.
+The objective is to provide a unified interface for the user to advance from being able to extract the interactions and acquire insights from individual interactions.

-We hope the result will foster a new way of ML modelling, create a better understanding of the traffic dynamics and improve the traffic safety.
+The result will foster a new way of ML modeling, a better understanding of traffic dynamics, and improve traffic safety.

-## Licence
+# Licence

 Copyright (c) 2021-2023 Yi-Shin Lin (yishinlin@pm.me)